WGH History

 result of treaty agreements among the United States, Canada, Mexico and parts of

-the Carribean.
+the Caribbean.
 Lower band stations were unchanged, but mid to upper

 frequency stations shifted their dial positions by as much as 30 kilocycles.